 Enceladus and Her Many Mysteries Revealed by the Cassini Space Probe

-Enceladus not only has the highest albedo of the solar system but it also has a rather interesting property that is truly unique: it emits huge plumes.
+Enceladus not only has the highest albedo, or measure of reflectiveness, of the solar system but it also has a rather interesting property that is truly unique: it emits huge plumes.
 And as it turns out those plumes may be exciting for the possibility of life on Enceladus.
 In June of 2009 German and UK scientists found that table salt could be up to 2 percent of the material that are in the plumes, nearly the same concentration as that found on Earth.
 This is encouraging because salt in water usually means that erosion is occurring and hence a good source of minerals.
 And in July 2009 the mass spectrometer on Cassini found ammonia in the debris.
 This means that liquid water could exist despite the -136 degrees F conditions it would be under.
 And later observations showed a ph level between 11 and 12, further indicating the salty and acidic nature of Enceladus.
-Other chemical signatures detected include propane, methane, and formaldehyde, with sodium carbonate levels comparable to those on Earth's Mono Lake (Grant 12, Johnson "Enceladus", Douthitt 56, Betz "Curtains" 13).
+Other chemical signatures detected include propane, methane, and formaldehyde, with sodium carbonate levels comparable to those on Earth's Mono Lake (Grant 12, Johnson "Enceladus", Douthitt 56, Betz "Curtains" 13, Postberg 41).

 The plumes that leave the moon near its south pole becomes plasmic in nature, or that it exits as a highly ionized gas, as it interacts with Saturn's magnetic field.
 Scientists can learn about plasma behavior and Saturn's magnetic field based on how the plasma acts after leaving the moon.
 Cassini's plasma spectrometer, magnetometer, magnetosphere imaging, and the radio and plasma science instruments were key in the finding that the plasma mix is made of particles from a few molecules to almost a thousandth of an inch.
 They also found that almost 90% of the electrons in the plasma tended to be near the larger particles, causing the larger particles to be negative and the smaller one positive.
 This is the opposite of normal plasma behavior (JPL "Enceladus").